Tzach182/blog-website/README.md

     cd blog-website

 5. Create a table in your PostgreSQL database.
 Adjust the database connection settings in `index.js` if needed.
-6. Optionally, you can use the provided CSV file (`post.csv`) to populate the database with some test posts.
+6. Optionally, You can find an SQL file with the commands to create the correct tables.
 7. Update the database connection information, including username, password, and database name in the `index.js` file.
 8. Install the project dependencies using npm: